 When coworking invests in additional services and online platforms, branding is not a less important spot.

 Branded items should be used consistently, at every touchpoint with customers.
 This way you are building trust to your brand.
 When credibility is established, your branded items start to stir positive emotions especially when your brand values coincide with customers' worldview.
-Every time a customer sees your logo they recollect your brand, your services which helps to remember it.
+Every time a customer sees your logo design they recollect your brand, your services which helps to remember it.

 External Coworking Industry Changes Trigger Internal Modifications